qtnc/6pad2/doc/python-scripting-api.md

 :	Called just after a new page has been opened pageBeforeOpen (str fileName):
 :	Called before a new page is opened.
 The filename about to be opened is passed in the callback, and it is supposed to return the page type to create.
-By default, only the type 'text' is supported, but plugins may support additional types.
+By default, only the type 'text' is supported, but plugins may support additional types. status (str text):
+:	Called when the status bar contents is about to be updated.
+The text which is about to be set is passed to the callback and you can return a new text string to overwrite what will be shown on the status bar.
+	Note that this event occurs after the status event of a specific page. title (str text):
+:	Called when the title of the application window is about to be changed.
+The title which is going to be set is passed in the callback, and you can return a new text string to overwrite what will be shown on the title bar of the application window.

 # Page class
 ## Methods